My Photography Is A Mosaic Of Me...

 In addition, Randy has had over forty-five articles he has written and illustrated with images published in Distinctly Oklahoma Magazine as a fairly regular contributor.
 Those works featured wildlife, travel, outdoor, and topics relating to Oklahoma.
 Sadly, the magazine has closed its doors, as have many other publications across the country.

 Officially retired, Randy continues to follow his passion for wildlife photography, especially birds.
 He and his wife Lisa have been avid birders for over forty years, and they manage a somewhat elaborate set of bird feeding stations around their home in the Tulsa area.
-In the three short years since moving to the Tulsa area, they have documented sixty species of birds visiting their feeders.
-Other frequent visitors include squirrels, opossums, raccoons, a rat snake, western ribbon snake, cottontail rabbits, grey tree frogs, and a host of insects — Randy always has something to shoot!
-Well, they do have a certified wildlife habitat in the yard.
+In the eight short years since moving to the Tulsa area, they have documented over seventy-five species of birds visiting their gardens and feeders.
+Other frequent visitors include squirrels, possums, raccoons, three varieties of rat snakes, a western ribbon snake, cottontail rabbits, grey tree frogs, evening bats, and a host of insects — Randy always has something to shoot!
+Well, they do have a certified wildlife habitat for a yard.

 Back to Top